-life > drugs
+life is greater than drugs

-life > drugs
+life is greater than drugs

 GET THE FACTS

-Almost 700,000 kids age 12–17 misused opioids in 2018 – some of them didn’t make it to 2019
+Almost 600,000 kids age 12–17 misused opioids in 2023 – some of them didn’t make it to 2024

 What are prescription opioids?